rust-lang/surveys/surveys/2021-annual-survey/removed-questions.md

 > specific and actionable questions.
 We might want to ask such questions for other tools too - there is no
 > indication that Rustup maintainers are more in need of this info than others.
 >
-> TODO: a lot of people previously reported that they *use* rustup but wish they didn't.
+> Open question: a lot of people previously reported that they *use* rustup but wish they didn't.
 How can we capture that here?
-> TODO: this was previously free form.
-Do we prefer the multiple choice?